anisharaz/devops-doc/Server/README.md

 `github.nginx.conf` for github service.

 Inside these files add a server block for each service. <br>
-The generalized and universal server block looks like this, Just edit the fields inside {__}
+## The generalized and universal server block inside http block of nginx config, Just edit the fields inside {__}

 ```yaml